Goldfish Care – Complete, In-Depth and Free Guide

 Ammonia is a very high component of a goldfish’s waste and sadly, this ammonia is extremely toxic and harmful!

-But in a well established and healthy tank there are beneficial bacteria that break down the ammonia first into nitrates, which are still quite toxic, then eventually into far safer nitrates.
-You then remove these nitrates with each water change.
+But in a well established and healthy tank there are beneficial bacteria that break down the ammonia first into nitrites, which are still quite toxic, then eventually into far safer nitrates.
+You then remove these nitrates each time you change the water.

-In this article, we discuss the nitrogen cycle (or nitrification process), why it’s so important for you to understand, how to test your water for harmful chemicals and what to do when things get thrown out of balance.
+In this article, we discuss the nitrogen cycle (or nitrification process), how it’s an essential thing to understand for the care of goldfish, why it’s so important for you to understand, how to use a test kit to check your water for harmful chemicals and what to do when things get thrown out of balance.

 Food: What do Goldfish Eat?
-Learn What To Feed Your Goldfish
+What Food Should Your Provide?

-You’d be forgiven for thinking that the only thing a goldfish needs to thrive is goldfish flakes, but this just isn’t the case.
+You’d be forgiven for thinking that the only thing they need to eat and thrive is flakes, after all when people picture goldfish food it’s always the humble flake that comes to mind.
+But this being their only suitable, or even the best food just isn’t the case.

-Like most animals, goldfish need a varied diet to stay healthy and the average flakes just don’t cut it.
+Like most animals, they need a varied diet to stay healthy and the average flakes just don’t cut it.
 In the wild they would eat insects, algae, vegetation and even other fish.
-Goldfish love and thrive on variety.
+They love and thrive on variety.

 But you can’t only focus on what they eat, you also need to be mindful of how much and at what times because feeding the wrong foods, or the wrong quantities, can be just as harmful or worse as feeding them too little.

-Read this article to discover the pros and cons of pellets vs flakes, other foods you can feed them and how to make sure they are getting just what they need…as well as not too much.
+Read this article to discover the pros and cons of pellets vs flakes, why you might want to avoid feeding flakes that float on the surface, other foods you can feed them, what you can give as the occasional treat and how to make sure they are getting just what they need…as well as not too much.

 Partial Water Changes: How to Do Water Changes Safely

-Water changes help clean away waste products that have accumulated in the tank and are an essential part of looking after a goldfish.
+Performing a water change helps clean away waste products that have accumulated in the tank water and are an essential part of looking after a goldfish.

-In this article, you will learn how often you need to change your goldfish tank’s water, how much water you should be changing each time and learn how not to do it, so you can be sure you’re doing the best for your fish.
+In this article, you will learn how often you need to change your tank’s water, how much water you should be changing each time, how not to do it, how to prepare tap water, and why you must use a water conditioner to remove chlorine, all so you can be sure you’re doing the best for your fish.

 The Best Goldfish Names – By Sex, Type and Color